-We've got a great guide to the five essential components of any skincare routine to help you figure out exactly what you need for your skin type, but might I suggest a sixth step?
+We've got a great guide to the 5 essential components of any skincare routine to help you figure out exactly what you need for your skin type.
+But might I suggest the sixth step?
 A serum.

 What is a serum?

-Facial serums are typically an oil- or water-based treatment that delivers highly concentrated, targeted nutrients to address one or more skin problems.
-You can use one alone, use two together, or use different ones on different parts of your face.
+Facial serums typically consist of an oil- or water-based treatment that delivers highly concentrated, targeted nutrients to address one or more skin problems.
+You can use one alone, two together, or different ones on specific parts of your face.

-Homemade serums typically combine a face oil with other common skincare ingredients like aloe vera, glycerin or rosewater.
+Homemade serums typically combine face oil with other common skincare ingredients like aloe vera, glycerin, and rosewater.
 We'll walk through the benefits of each.

 Think about your face type.
 Is your skin oily or dry?
 Are you battling acne or redness?
 This guide can help you pick the right face oil for your skin type.

-If your skin is dry, opt for a richer oil like rosehip, avocado, or evening primrose.
-This anti-aging face serum uses rosehip oil, an oil that can soothe inflammation and also stimulate collagen production.
+If your skin is dry, opt for a more decadent oil like rosehip, avocado, or sweet almond.
+This anti-aging face serum uses rosehip oil, one that can soothe inflammation, fight age spots, and stimulate collagen production [source].

-Jojoba and sunflower seed oil will work for most skin types.
-They'll hydrate without feeling heavy.
+Jojoba and sunflower seed oils work well for most skin types.
+They'll hydrate any skin type without feeling heavy.

-Aloe vera helps kill acne-causing bacteria, heal scars and lighten blemishes, plus it provides a major hydration boost.
-Start the day with this homemade face serum, made with aloe vera, jojoba, and frankincense essential oil, as a base for natural makeup.
+Aloe vera helps kill acne-causing bacteria, heal scars, and lighten blemishes.
+Plus, it provides a major hydration boost and has been shown to reduce wrinkles [source].
+Start the day with this homemade face serum made with aloe vera gel, jojoba oil, and frankincense essential oil as a base for makeup.

 Anti-inflammatory, hydrating, and calming, rosewater provides tons of skin benefits.
-Its both astringent and antibacterial so it works for all skin types.
-The rosewater will separate from the oils so give it a shake to combine before using.
+It works for all skin types with its astringent and antibacterial properties [source].
+As it is stored, the rosewater will separate from the oils, so give the bottle a shake to combine each time before using.

 Vitamin C helps repair the underlying layers of skin by stimulating collagen production, which helps prevent fine lines and wrinkles from forming.
-A vitamin C serum can also lighten age spots and even out discoloration.
+A vitamin C serum can also lighten age spots and even out discoloration [source].

-The concentrated botanical extracts can be beneficial for all skin types, helping to soothe inflammation, balance oil production, and hydrate skin.
-This guide to the best essential oils for your skin will help you find an oil for your skin type.
+These concentrated botanical extracts can be beneficial for all skin types, helping to soothe inflammation, balance oil production, and hydrate skin.
+This guide to the best essential oils for your skin will help you find an oil that suits your skin type.

-But remember, essential oils pack a potent punch so they need to be diluted in a carrier oil.
-Facial products that you'll be using everyday typically need a 1% dilution.
+But remember, essential oils pack a potent punch and cannot be applied directly on the skin.
+They need to be diluted in a carrier oil first.
+Facial products that you'll be using every day typically need a 1% dilution.
 That means 4–6 drops of essential oil per tablespoon of carrier oil.

 Basic Homemade Natural Face Serum Recipe

-Facial skincare recipes typically use a 1% dilution of essential oil, which is 6–9 drops of essential oil per ounce of carrier oil.
+Facial skincare recipes typically use a 1% dilution of essential oil, which is 6–9 drops of essential oil per ounce (2 tablespoons) of carrier oil.

-—1 tablespoon of another carrier oil or liquid ingredient
+—1 tablespoon another carrier oil or another liquid ingredient

-- Use a funnel to pour ingredients into a small bottle with a dropper lid.
+Use a funnel to pour the ingredients into a small bottle with a dropper lid.